jacktrusler/cheat_sheets/docs/mas-java-backend.md

 }
 ```
 After this the implementation of the interface is responsible for making the call to the rest services.
-It does this by checking the call field, which is provided by the terascript post req and then using the
+It does this by checking the call field, which is provided by the body of the terascript post req and then using the
 method that it relates to.
 These methods are defined in the various EndPoint classes.

 ```java